 At this stage, replace at least one breastfeeding session with a bottle of milk.
 At the start, choose a mild time that your child will miss the least.

-Bloomberg suggests dropping the afternoon session at the first go.
+Bloomberg suggests dropping the afternoon session on the first go.

 3. Gradually keep the pace – Skipping and Skimming.

 New mothers should switch at least five breastfeeding sessions with bottled milk per week if the child adjusts to the first time.

 Always prefer to breastfeed your child in the morning and at naptime.

 Considered partial weaning at a time at this time.
 Breastfeed is not a zero-sum game.
 It is a process.
 Skip a session or two in a day.

 If you are a working mother with a baby, Consider formula day and choose to feed mother milk at night.